 Promotion of localised food production and minimisation of waste.
 Our Orchard Group is working hard to develop our Community Orchard site in the Pytchell, which is looking lovely and open to all.
-We have an allotment project, which has created mini-allotments that have proved very popular, and we’re also putting together a Local Food Directory.
-Our latest venture is the creation of an ethical food bulk buying co-operative, using SUMA as our supplier.
+We have an allotment project, which has created mini-allotments that have proved very popular, and we’re also hoping to put together a Local Food Directory.

 Mini Allotment Project

 TKC identified the shortfall of allotment plots in the village, and felt that anyone who wanted to try their hand at growing their own food should have that opportunity.
 Full sized plots can feel like a big commitment in both time and labour.
 With this in mind TKC agreed with the Parish Council that we would break down a full sized allotment plot to make several mini plots, thereby giving several individuals the opportunity to put some food in the ground.
 The plot became available late in 2012 and was prepared for use by volunteers during 2013.

 The project is going great guns, we have 5 organic mini-plots that are all in use, with a communal area complete with fire pit and wood-fired pizza oven.
 This means that beginner allotmenteers can have a go without the worry of a large plot of weeds, with the support and help of others.
 They can then graduate to a larger plot if they want to.
 We hold irregular work parties and pizza parties at the weekends.
 It’s a fun way to learn, socialise, and grow your own at the same time as keeping your food miles down!
 For further information please contact firstname.lastname@example.org